 Austrian ski resorts are typically a little more laid-back than their glam French and Swiss equivalents, with traditional-style rather than modernist purpose-built architecture and a diverse mix of slopes to suit novices, intermediates and advanced skiers, as well as dynamic snow parks for snowboarders.

 For those in the know, resorts like St Anton am Arlberg, Kitzbühel, Mayrhofen and Sölden compare favourably with ski destinations anywhere in the world, while lift-linked ski areas like the expansive 300km Arlberg, 279km SkiWelt and 240km Skicircus offer stunning scenery and scintillating doorstep skiing for all styles and abilities, not to mention legendary hospitality that encourages many visitors to return again and again!

 But why choose us to arrange your Austrian ski holiday?
-Because our trailblazing pioneer Erna Low was Austrian, and it was here in Sölden in 1932 that she took her first group of British skiers to the slopes and introduced the concept of the ski chalet holiday to the world.
+Because our trailblazing pioneer Erna Low was Austrian, and it was here in Sölden in 1932 that she took her first group of British skiers to Austria ski slopes and introduced the concept of the ski chalet holiday to the world.